 - D.20-08-042 renewed the EPIC Program through 2030

-The Electric Program Investment Charge (EPIC) supports the development of new, emerging, and pre-commercialized clean energy technologies in California.
-These projects must be designed to produce electricity ratepayer benefits in the form of increased reliability, improved safety, and/or reduced electricity costs.
+The Electric Program Investment Charge (EPIC) supports the development of new, emerging, and pre-commercialized clean energy innovations in California.
+These projects must be designed to ensure benefits in the form of equitable access to safe, affordable, reliable, and environmentally sustainable energy for electricity ratepayers.
 EPIC consists of three program areas: Applied Research and Development (Applied R&D), Technology Demonstration and Deployment (TD&D), and Market Facilitation, described in more detail in Table 1.

 |Applied R&D||Investment in applied energy science and technology that

 provides public benefit but for which there is no current

 |TD&D||Investments in technology demonstrations at real-world scales